I’m interested in the Collective, but I don’t live in Mathey College. Can I still apply?

 Should I submit examples of my writing or artistic work?

 - You certainly can, but know that our goal is not to select the “best” artists or performers, and so we don’t evaluate your work.
 Instead, we seek to build a community of students who want to live together and take full advantage of opportunities to talk about books, music, literature, and art with each other outside of, and in addition to, the classroom setting.

 Can I participate in Edwards Collective events if I’m not a member?

 - In a word, yes.
 We are very glad to offer all Princeton students opportunities to participate in meaningful exchange and collaboration surrounding the arts and humanities.
 While space on trips and retreats are allocated first to members of the Collective, we do advertise extra spots on visits to concerts or exhibits when and if they become available (sometimes at the last minute).
 If you want to be a part of the “Edwards Extension” listserv that would keep you abreast of these happenings, please email email@example.com.
 But if you want to propose and plan trips, and have as many opportunities as possible to join students and faculty in enjoying and discussing the arts, then you should apply to be a member of the Collective!

 I still have questions.
 To whom should I talk?

-- Dr. Natalia Córdova Sánchez, Director of Studies (email@example.com)
+- Dr. Natalia Córdova Sánchez, Assistant Dean of Mathey College (firstname.lastname@example.org)